ZacksHomeLab/zhlscripts/README.md

 # ZacksHomelab
-This repository just contains random scripts or files that I may need in the future.
+This repository contains random scripts, files, or notes.